voborgus/lmru--tech/content/en/values/people.md

 ### 1. We value common success on the same level with personal.

 * We are open to colleagues, we share personal and team experience.
+* We share common culture, best practices and their understanding within each team.

 #### Practices & rituals:
 {{< glossary title="Communities" >}}